pharsaliam/ao3-vizzes/ATLA/ATLA_AO3_Stats.md

 **Why only include the top two ships tagged on each fic?**
 I only wanted to include main ships in a fic, not side ships, assuming that ships are tagged in order of importance.
 Over 70% of fics had two or fewer ships tagged.

+**What about ships with more than two characters?**
+Each two-person combination is counted separately.
+For example, in a ship between characters X/Y/Z, the pairings X/Y, X/Z, and Y/Z will each be counted once.

 ---
-Last Updated: December 23rd, 2020
+Last Updated: December 24th, 2020